 If the German people, civilized as they were, were capable of these atrocities, then we all are.

-That quote from 1913: In Search of the World Before the Great War was, for me, a startling reminder of how this year’s politics in the U.S. has been altering views around the world about the benefits of liberal democracy.
+That quote from was, for me, a startling reminder of how this year’s politics in the U.S. has been altering views around the world about the benefits of liberal democracy.
 So far from being a civilization of vibrant peoples, we are close to becoming a collection of Balkan states, closed communities that are fighting – in courts and on the ground – to keep the “other” away.
 Communities that live one or two streets apart but never meet, each imagining the lives of the others as being something they rarely actually are.
 Entire police departments are revealed as having never received a course in common courtesy, not to mention effective policing, reduced in the end to genuine acts of barbarism which are too often deemed necessary to preserve law and order.
 One population which experiences this truth over and over again.
 Another one, close by, which doesn’t.
 Technology that exposes this dichotomy to the world.